sahiga/developer.box.com/guides/files/limitations.md

 A few limitations exists when working with files.

-## Name restrictions
+## 名前に関する制約事項

 There are some restrictions to a file's name.
 Names containing non-printable ASCII characters, forward and backward slashes (`/`, `\`), and protected names like `.` and `..` are automatically sanitized by removing the non-allowed characters.